Frequently Asked Questions (FAQs)

 6. Can the IRB give approval once data collection has begun?

 The IRB is unable to provide approval of a research project after the data collection period has begun.
-As a result, it is essential that student researchers seek IRB approval in advance if they anticipate a need or desire, however remote, to disseminate their findings outside of the institutional setting (e.g., at a conference, via publication, on the World Wide Web, etc.).
+Consequently, it is essential that student researchers seek IRB approval in advance if they anticipate a need or desire, however remote, to disseminate their findings outside of the institutional setting (e.g., at a conference, via publication, on the Internet, etc.).

 IRB Home | Do I Need to File? | NIH Training | Level of Review | IRB Application | Consent or Assent Documents | FAQs